Planetoids (video game)

-Planetoids is a clone of Atari, Inc.'s Asteroids arcade game published by Adventure International for the Apple II in 1980 and TRS-80 in 1981.
+Planetoids is a clone of Atari, Inc.'s 1979 Asteroids arcade video game published by Adventure International for the Apple II in 1980 and TRS-80 in 1981.
 Each was originally an independently sold game, neither of which was titled Planetoids.
 The Apple II version, programmed by Marc Goodman, was published as Asteroid.
 The TRS-80 game was written by Greg Hassett as Fasteroids by Adventure Works.
 Fasteroids was still sold by Adventure Works at the same time Planetoids was available through Adventure International.
 The TRS-80 version includes features not present on the Apple II or arcade original.

 Gameplay

 Planetoids is a version of the 1979 arcade game, Asteroids.
 The TRS-80 adaptation includes three additional modes: high-speed asteroids, very slow moving asteroids, and a dogfight with only enemy ships.

 Reception

 Ian Chadwick reviewed Planetoids in Ares magazine #11 and commented that "it's enjoyable and [...] well done.
 It's a must for fans of the arcade game".
 In 80-U.S. magazine, Bob Liddil called Fasteroids, "Asteroids with GUSTO" and called out the ability to save high scores to tape and the pause feature as positives.